ajoychowdhury/Machine-Learning-Practice/Machine Learning/Decision Tree/README.md

-https://colab.research.google.com/ go through this link and one pop up will show then click on upload button , if it doesn't show up then click file then upload notebook , you can see.
-After that upload Decision Tree.ipynb file , you can get it from Decision Tree folder.
-After uploading the ipynb file code will reflect on colab , for running click shift+enter . part by part , you've to run.
+https://colab.research.google.com/ go through this link and one pop up will show then click on GitHub , https://github.com/ajoychowdhury/Machine-Learning-Practice/blob/main/Machine%20Learning/Decision%20Tree/Decision%20Tree.ipynb  paste this link & click on search icon
+It'll redirect you in colab interface for running click shift+enter . part by part , you've to run.